 The drawback of the entire salary structure is that the monthly payout would be lower.
 In case you plan to have high monthly income, you’ll need to pay more taxes.

-We hope this would help you to restructure your salary (CTC) in a way that you can balance your tax outgo and monthly payout.
+We hope this would help you to restructure your salary (CTC) in a way that you can balance your Income Tax on Salary and monthly payout.